DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

 ### -80C
 - [ ] Plan for defrost
 - [ ] Plan for service
+- [ ] J. Puritz has 3 boxes of CASE stuff

 ### Around the lab
 - [ ] clean glassware by sink